7 minutes to read

 VERSION=2.0.5

-this will not update the wrapper (dtcw) itself.
-If you think you should update the wrapper, please re-install it. |
+1. Update it to match the latest release and and everything will be updated with the next run.
+This will not update the wrapper (dtcw) itself.
+If you think you should update the wrapper, please re-install it.

 latest and latestdev currently only work with the bash version of the wrapper.

-Running your First Command
+Run your First Command

-To get started with docToolchain, run tasks
+To get started with docToolchain, run tasks as the first command:

 ./dtcw tasks --group=doctoolchain

-./dtcw.ps1 tasks --group=doctoolchain
+.\dtcw.ps1 tasks --group=doctoolchain

 dtcw.bat tasks --group=doctoolchain